-AXR Napa Valley is a partnership between four individuals including winemaker Jean Hoefliger.
-At first glance one might wonder why choose a name like AXR – based on the devastation wreaked by Phylloxera on this non resistant root-stock.
-We certainly thought this when we first heard about AXR several years ago in a random Korean restaurant in Koreatown, Los Angeles from one of the owners’ daughters.
+AXR Napa Valley is a partnership between four individuals (referred to as the FAB 4) including winemaker Jean Hoefliger, Don Van Laeken, Kelly Trevethan and Mark Schratz.
+At first glance one might wonder why choose a name like AXR – based on the devastation phylloxera wreaks on this non resistant root-stock.
+We certainly thought this when we first heard about AXR several years ago in a random Korean restaurant in Koreatown, Los Angeles from Allie Schratz, daughter of co-founder Mark Schratz.
 But if you dig a bit deeper and explore Jean’s own history working with grapes grown on AXR, the name makes perfect sense.

 AXR (Aramond x Rupestris) rootstock was an integral component of growing grapes in California’s modern wine industry.
 It also ties into the fact that Jean is originally from Switzerland – connecting both his European and American ‘roots’ so to speak.
 Despite the financial hardship of having to replant a significant number of vines in the state as a result of Phylloxera, it was a chance for vintners to reset and re-evaluate best suited root-stocks, clonal selections and varietals for their particular terroir.

 Jean has worked with grapes growing on AXR rootock including at Newton Vineyards where a portion of their vines were never effected by Phylloxera.
 Based on our own visits and knowledge, select hillside vineyard pockets in Napa currently contain vines on AXR – where for whatever reasons there is no Phylloxera in the soils.